Fourmilab/ratburger.org/wp-content/plugins/updraftplus/readme.txt

 N.B.
 Paid versions of UpdraftPlus Backup / Restore have a version number which is 1 higher in the first digit, and has an extra component on the end, but the changelog below still applies. i.e. changes listed for 1.16.11.x of the free version correspond to changes made in 2.16.11.x of the paid version.

+= 1.16.12 - 16/Apr/2019 =

+* FIX: Regression which caused PclZip unzips to be very slow
+* TWEAK: Add stream_meta to the list of log tables and tables not requiring search/replace

-= 1.6.11 - 08/Apr/2019 =
+= 1.16.11 - 08/Apr/2019 =

-* FIX: issue which prevented the downloader UI being removed during a manual entity download (regression)
+* FIX: Issue which prevented the downloader UI being removed during a manual entity download (regression)
-* FIX: regression in 1.16.10 whereby restore resumptions did not correctly resume because the jobdata had not been loaded
+* FIX: Regression in 1.16.10 whereby restore resumptions did not correctly resume because the jobdata had not been loaded
 * TWEAK: Update UpdraftCentral description and internationalize strings
 * TWEAK: Handle HTTP/2 responses from Dropbox on some operations
 * TWEAK: Add a timeout on Dropbox quota look-up operations during backup, in response to cases of faulty outgoing HTTP proxies